swasin185/kxreport/readme.md

 ## Docker Script

-If you prefer to use docker for evaluation or testing See ./docker/\*.sh Docker environment use the newer version of Java, Tomcat, MariaDB Update on late 2025 it support by Java v25, Tomcat v11, MariaDB v12
+If you prefer to use docker for evaluation or testing See ./docker/\*.sh.
+Docker environment use the newer version of Java, Tomcat, MariaDB.
+Update on late 2025 it support by Java v25, Tomcat v11, MariaDB v12

 ### docker.sh